Excerpts from the Workshop held at the

 (W-pI.129.4:2) And God Himself speaks to His Son, as His Son speaks to Him.

 Here, obviously, Jesus is using a dualistic term to describe a non-dualistic state.
 So, in the second stage of his music, Beethoven is looking at the spiritual world through material eyes.
-Jesus is talking about a non-material, non-dualistic state—God speaking to His Son, His Son is speaking to Him—but He is using dualistic words.
-The words are materiality because that is the only way we could understand what he is speaking about.
+Jesus is talking about a non-material, non-dualistic state—God speaking to His Son, His Son speaking to Him—but he is using dualistic words, the words of materiality, because that is the only way we could understand what he is speaking about.
 In the lovely opening passages of The Song of Prayer pamphlet, Jesus talks about the song the Father sings to the Son and the Son sings to the Father (S-1.in.1:2).
 That is the song of prayer; without words, without notes.
 That is what he is speaking about here.
 He is using the language of bodies.